-Click on the title of any session or workshop to access resources and handouts.
+Click on the title of any session or workshop (where applicable) to access resources and handouts.

 Join Janet and Joan in this fast-paced session showcasing our favorite apps for teachers and students.
 Audience members will also have an opportunity to share their favorite apps.

 App Smashing - Don't Just Stop With One App!

 Why limit your students to just one app?
 Let their creativity explode by combining multiple apps to create a project or activity.
 We will explore apps that encourage the use of higher-order thinking skills including creating, evaluating, and analyzing.
 By combining these apps, your students can produce products that can then be published and shared.
 You’ll be amazed at what App-Smashing can do for your classroom!

 Augmented Reality (AR) - Better Than the Movies